AdaCore/gtkada/docs/gtkada_ug/getting_started.rst

 GDK_PIXBUF_MODULEDIR doesn't matter when loading the libraries however it will be necessary to re-generate GDK_PIXBUF_MODULE_FILE on each host.
-Two executables are packaged with GtkAda to re-generate the modules' paths: gdk-pixbuf-query-loaders, which generates relative paths, and gdk-pixbuf-query-loaders-absolute, which generates absolute paths.
+Two executables are packaged with GtkAda to re-generate the modules' paths:
+`gdk-pixbuf-query-loaders`, which generates relative paths, and `gdk-pixbuf-query-loaders-absolute`, which generates absolute paths.
+Both should be launched with the `--update-cache` option to re-generate the proper cache file (by default it will just output the contents on stdout).

 Organization of the GtkAda package
 ==================================